 Dedication of Inman Deaf Chapel & first worship service in new deaf chapel.

-BBDC hosts first World Congress of Deaf Basptists and SBDC.
+BBDC hosts first World Congress of Deaf Baptists and SBDC.

 BBDC hosts first Deaf Affinity Group Conference for IMB missionaries.